casper-network/casper-node/resources/charlie/README.md

 This package will install both `casper-node` and `casper-client` executables in `/usr/bin`.

 Configuration files and other needed files are installed in `/etc/casper/`.
-And example config file is given as `/etc/casper/config-example.toml`.
+An example config file is given as `/etc/casper/config-example.toml`.
 This needs to be updated to `config.toml`.
 You can do a direct copy and modify values as needed.
 We did not distribute `config.toml` so it isn't overwritten when a deb package is installed to upgrade.